 One of our most critical physical requirements is sleep—adequate sleep links to better concentration, greater productivity, and higher performance.
 During sleep, cellular, muscular, and even organ repair takes place.
 Our blood pressure and cortisol (stress hormone) levels decrease during sleep, strengthening our immune system.

 Research suggests that most of us require seven to eight hours per night, with a small minority who need only four to five hours of sleep.
 Consider establishing a sleep schedule, where you wake up at the same time every morning and developing a bedtime routine.
 These can assist in creating an optimal sleep environment.

-We all know that a healthier, whole food diet has excellent benefits to our bodies - but it’s also imperative to our energy.
+We all know that a healthier, whole food diet has excellent benefits to our bodies, but it’s also imperative for our energy.
 Experts say we should eat smaller and more frequent meals instead of large, heavy ones.
 We should additionally drink plenty of water and limit our alcohol consumption.

 Drinking alcohol, especially in the evening, can increase the heart rate, raise epinephrine (stress hormone), and cause insomnia.

 Related: The World’s First Productivity Drink

 Moving your body when you already feel low on energy can be challenging.
 But exercise produces endorphins (feel-good hormones) and gives us an overall sense of euphoria.
 With regular physical activity, we experience sharper focus and better cognitive performance.
 Daily endurance training is more remarkable because our heart health is improved, and we sleep better at night.

 We’ve all experienced how stress can leave us drained, emotionally, and physically.
 Unfortunately, stress is unavoidable.